-To reconstruct these areas, our work scope includes tuck pointing existing masonry, reconstructing clay tile masonry backup, pouring new concrete floor decks and support walls and laying ornate limestone and brick masonry.
+To reconstruct these areas, our work scope included tuck pointing existing masonry, reconstructing clay tile masonry backup, pouring new concrete floor decks and support walls and laying ornate limestone and brick masonry.

 When the church shortened its bell tower, it removed the bell from the tower and placed it on a concrete pad on the ground.
 As part of our project, we sent this bell off site for restoration.
-Once the tower addition is complete, we will install the bell in its rightful place with a new striking unit, controller, bell wheel, A-frames, pillow blocks for smooth operation, clapper, yoke and headpiece.
-A bishop will bless the bell prior to installation.
+Once the tower addition was complete, we installed the bell in its rightful place with a new striking unit, controller, bell wheel, A-frames, pillow blocks for smooth operation, clapper, yoke and headpiece.
+A bishop blessed the bell prior to installation.

-Once the tower addition is complete, we will install the bell in its rightful place once a bishop performs the proper blessings.
+Once the tower addition was complete, we installed the bell in its rightful place after a bishop performed the proper blessings.

-“Our ability to blend timeless craftsmanship with the latest restoration materials and technology will result in a bell tower that looks like it did in 1927 but performs like it was built in 2018.”
+“Our ability to blend timeless craftsmanship with the latest restoration materials and technology resulted in a bell tower that looks like it did in 1927 but performs like it was built in 2018.”